Patrick Nickleson, PhD, MA, BA

 My current research project is “Caring for Our Ancestors,” funded by a SSHRC Connections grant in collaboration with Dylan Robinson (UBC).
 As a settler historian, I work collectively with several Indigenous artists and performers on projects reconnecting kinship relations with Indigenous life incarcerated in museums and archives.
 Alongside the performances, research trips, and ancestor visits undertaken by the group, I am working on a book project on experimental music and art within long histories of dispossession under settler-colonial institutions of copyright, authorship, intellectual property, museums, and music schools.

-My graduate training and most of my publications to date have focused on musical minimalism, and its indistinct status as an art music.
-My monograph The Names of Minimalism: Authorship, Art Music, and Historiography in Dispute is forthcoming from the University of Michigan Press in 2023, and my articles in Twentieth Century Music and Journal of the Royal Musical Association challenge, through published transcriptions and bootleg tapes, minimalism's status as an art music.
-I am also closely involved in the work of Jacques Rancière, including as co-editor of Rancière and Music, and as translator of his essay “Autonomy and Historicism: the False Alternative” (in Perspectives of New Music).
+My graduate training and most of my publications to date have focused on musical minimalism, its authorial disputes, its polciing by musicologists, and its indistinct status as an art music.
+These include my monograph The Names of Minimalism: Authorship, Art Music, and Historiography in Dispute (University of Michigan Press in 2023), and articles in Twentieth Century Music and Journal of the Royal Musical Association which challenge, through published transcriptions and bootleg tapes respectively, minimalism's status as an art music.
+I am also closely involved in the work of Jacques Rancière, including as co-editor of Rancière and Music, and as translator of his essays "Afterword: A Distant Sound" (in Rancière and Music) and “Autonomy and Historicism: the False Alternative” (in Perspectives of New Music).

 Teaching